jmiln/SWGoHBot/README.md

 = Star Wars Commands =
-activities :: Shows the daily guild activites. mods       :: Shows some suggested mods for the specified character. modsets    :: Shows how many of each kind of mod you need for a set
+activities :: Shows the daily guild activites. mods       :: Shows some suggested mods for the specified character.
+;modsets   :: Shows how many of each kind of mod you need for a set.
+;raidteams :: Shows some teams that work well for each raid.

 = Misc Commands =
-changelog  :: Sends a link to join the test server where the changelog and announcements about the bot are. feedback   :: Send feedback or suggestions for the bot. help       :: Displays info about available commands. invite     :: Sends the link to invite the bot to your server.
+info       :: Shows useful links and recent changes. help       :: Displays info about available commands.

 = Admin Commands =
 setconf    :: Used to set the bot's config settings.